michaelrizvi/wfa2tf/README.md

 ```
 module load python/3.8
 ```
+Or use `python3.8` instead in the following commands.
 Then, create a virtual environment in your home directory:

 ```
 python -m venv $HOME/<env>